And How To Make It Way Easier

 Full disclosure, we, Callroute, provide a Direct Routing solution.
 We can’t provide details on every product on the market, but we can use Callroute’s functionality to explain the advantages of placing a phone call with Direct Routing.

 - Unified and complete: You are connecting Teams to a fully functional telecommunications network.
-You get the reporting, security and calling features you need to unify communication, simplify infrastructure and optimise collaboration.
+You get the reporting, security and advanced calling features you need to unify communication, simplify infrastructure and optimise collaboration.
 Extensive research combined with our background in corporate telephony has enabled Callroute to be designed as a sophisticated solution capable of replacing existing phone systems.

 - Global reach: Purchase area codes from a catalogue of over 10 million numbers, with simple international rates & global calling plans.
 Callroute enables global reach at affordable rates.